 Selling on a short timeline can be stressful, but there are ways to ease the process.
 If selling traditionally, consider selling the house as-is.
 You’ll price the home a bit lower in exchange for not making any repairs, which can be costly and time-consuming.

 You could also consider selling your home to a direct buyer like Opendoor.
 At Opendoor, we take a single service charge to provide you with a hassle-free sales process without listing, showings, and months of stress.
-You’re in complete control of your moving timeline and choose your own closing date.
+You’re in complete control of your moving timeline, and you can choose your own closing date.

 3. Upgrading or downsizing